sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Enabling Mass Storage Mode

-The Mass Storage Mode can only be enabled when connecting the SidecarTridge board with a microSD inserted to a computer via USB and getting the power from the USB port.
-That's because the USB port is used to communicate with the computer and the power is used to power the SidecarTridge board.
-Then, the tiny green LED in the Raspberry Pi Pico W/WH will keep steady on.
-Now wait for a few seconds to let the computer recognize the SidecarTridge board as a mass storage device and you are ready to go.
+The Mass Storage Mode can only be enabled when the SidecarTridge board, with a microSD card inserted in its microSD card reader, is connected to a computer via USB.
+The USB port provides both communication with the computer and power to the SidecarTridge board.
+When properly connected, the small green LED on the Raspberry Pi Pico W/WH will stay on steadily.
+Wait a few seconds for the computer to recognize the SidecarTridge board as a mass storage device, and you're ready to go.

+{: .note}
+The mass storage device is not very fast compared to a standard card reader or a USB stick.
+So if it looks slow, it's normal.
+{: .note}

 ### Preparing the microSD card for the first time